-For example suppose I have a web page called A.html in my website.
+For example suppose I have a web page called “A.html” in my website.
 It’s URL being:

 https://www.yogihosting.com/A.html

-Now page A.html has an AJAX code that tries to read the HTML source code of another page B.html, but B.html is located on a different domain with it’s URL as:
+Now page A.html has an AJAX code that tries to read the HTML source code of another page “B.html” which is located on a different domain say “asp.net”:

 http://www.asp.net/B.html